Trace, minerals, metals, salts and cancer

 may offer some protection against prostate cancer cell growth.

-Zinc in excess, as you can image, is likely to be harmful.
+Zinc is required in adequate amounts although in excess, is likely to be harmful.
 This was highlighted in the Health Professionals Follow-Up Study (HPFS).
 In this study, 50,000 health professionals were recruited between 1986 and 2002, from several medical fields.
 They were required to provide information on their eating, smoking and drinking habits, including the type of alcohol they preferred and supplements they took.
 During the study, 3,348 cases of prostate cancer were diagnosed.
 Further analysis of the diet and type of cancer showed that men who took normal amounts of zinc had the normal incidence of prostate cancer but those who took supplemental zinc at levels of more than 100mg/day or for long durations were more than twice as likely to develop advanced prostate cancer.
 Zinc intake is recommended to be no more than 15 mg zinc per day.

 Selenium has been shown to slow the progression of cancer cells when it was added to their culture medium in the laboratory.
 This was affect was also independent of the enzymatic SOD pathway, indicating that selenium on its own may have a direct anticancer effect.
 In humans two large studies in 1980 and 1990 showed that a low selenium status was associated with an increased risk of developing cancer.
 They also showed that in patients with selenium deficiency, the cancer they developed were more likely to be aggressive and fatal.
 The Harvard Health professional survey, for example, linked low selenium status (measured on toenail clippings!) with higher rates of aggressive prostate cancer.
 Both Finish and Taiwanese studies have linked blood lower levels of selenium with higher rates of lung and a liver cancer called Hepatocellular carcinoma (HCC).
 In China, where the incidence of HCC is high, the inhabitants of one village were supplemented with sodium selenite whilst another 5 villages were given simple salt.
 After 6 years, involving over 130,000 people, there was a 35% reduction in the HCC rate in the selenium supplemented village but no change in the others.